Taxes for offshore companies in Singapore 2023

 Singapore is not considered an offshore haven in the full sense of the word.
 Corporate tax (17%) and VAT (7%) must be paid.
-At the same time the jurisdiction offers many interesting benefits that relate to taxes for offshore companies in Singapore, the existence of which should be known.
+At the same time the jurisdiction offers many significant benefits related to taxes for offshore companies in Singapore, which should be known.

 Singapore taxes any income earned in the jurisdiction.
-With regard to profits earned in another country, no tax is due, except in the following cases:
+Concerning profits earned in another country, no tax is due, except in the following cases:

 - The profits have been transferred to Singapore banks or brought into the jurisdiction by other means;

-- The profits have been used to pay off debt in Singapore;
+- The profits have been used to pay off the debt in Singapore;

 Taxes do not have to be paid if it has already been paid in the country where the income was earned and the amount was at least 15%.